 - Know before you go.
 Research conditions for the area surrounding your campground.
 Fire restrictions may in place at the park, county or state level.
 Understand the meaning of fire danger levels.

-- Only build campfires in the existing fire ring in your campsite.
+- Select the right spot.
+Only build campfires in the existing fire ring in your campsite.
 Fire ring locations are carefully considered and park rangers clear vegetation around rings to create a safe buffer zone.

-- Always keep plenty of water nearby to extinguish your campfire.
+- Always have water and a shovel on site.
 To put out your fire, drown the flames with water and stir the embers to make sure everything is wet.
 The stirring step is important: Ash and wood debris often maintain heat and embers unless they are drowned out.
 Repeat the process until the fire is dead — if it is too hot to touch, it is too hot to leave.
 Make sure the fire is completely out before you go to bed or go home.